 The acceptable body fat % for women is higher than men because of childbearing and other hormonal functions.

-Conclusion: For John to hit his 10% body fat goal, he will have to lose approximately 53 pounds of body fat in 52 weeks.
+To conclude, for John to hit his 10% body fat goal, he will have to lose approximately 53 pounds of body fat, in 52 weeks.

-This is an example of calculating your ideal body weight and how to create a measurable weight loss goal.
+This is an example of how to calculate your ideal body weight and create a measurable weight loss goal.

-Once you calculate your ideal body weight and weight loss goal, let us help you with a done for you step-by-step 7 day training program and meal plan for FREE!
+Once you calculate your ideal body weight and weight loss goal, let us help you with a done for you, step-by-step 7 day weight training program and meal plan, for free.

 Check out my new FREE 7 Day Live Lean Starter Guide.

-This Live Lean starter guide takes away all the confusion with your diet and workouts as it gives you the exact meal plan, video cooking lessons, and grocery lists that you need to Live Lean without being a slave in the kitchen.
+This Live Lean starter guide takes away all the confusion with your diet and workouts, as it gives you the exact meal plan and video cooking lessons you need to Live Lean, without being a slave in the kitchen.

 So many of you have signed up for free and are loving the results.